winf-hsos/webengineering/week02/README.md

 The above is a fairly small tree.
 To make things more interesting, each of the two subtrees can have children of its own, and they can again have children, and so forth.
 There is no limit to the depth of the tree.

-In the example in [`00_html_scaffold.html`](https://github.com/winf-hsos/webengineering/blob/master/week02/00_html_scaffold.html), the full tree looks like this (actually it is drawn upside down, but that is how we usually do it in IT):
+In the example in [`00_html_scaffold.html`](https://github.com/winf-hsos/webengineering/blob/master/week02/00_html_scaffold.html), the full tree looks like this (actually it is drawn upside down, but that is how we usually do it in IT for better readability):

 ```
               <html>